eSolutions: alojamiento web y diseño web

 7. Water supply (boiled) after every dinner or breakfast

-8. Camping equipment (tent + mattress)
+8. Camping equipment (tent and mattress)

 9. Dining ten and cooking tent